 Beyond meat

 But Hilton is making moves.
-It has a fledgling cellular agriculture business in partnership with Bath University, and Murrells is set to taste the first products shortly.
-“For us, the exciting bit is all in our patent [for new tech], because we’re using a coil system, which will bring parity on price that much quicker.”
+It has a fledgling cellular agriculture business in partnership with Bath University, and Murrells is set to taste its first lab-grown meat products shortly.
+“For us, the exciting bit is all in our patent [for new tech], because we’re not using tanks, we are using a coil system, which will bring parity on price that much quicker.
+So that’s very interesting for us.”

 Read more Big Interviews: